nixcordia/euvlok/README.md

 # 🇪🇺 ❄️ EUVlok

-__EU__ represents the European Union, while __Vlok__ is derived from the Dutch word for "flake".
+__EU__ stands for the European Union, while __Vlok__ comes from the Dutch word for "flake".

-Choosing the name took us some time because we really wanted something that is simple, short, and meaningful.
-We aimed for a name that resonates with our technical philosophy and our appreciation for Europe.

-We are __strong__ advocates for the European Union and its values.
-In light of recent events in the U.S. and the overall global state in 2025 and beyond, __we believe it is more important than ever to stand by and promote these principles.__

-Some of our friends are outside the EU also share these values.
-We recognize that people anywhere in world can hold these beliefs, and we aim to empower and support them.

-We also want to acknowledge that Nix—its ideas, community, and evolution—is __rooted in both European & World Wide ingenuity__.
-In Dutch, "_Vlok_" comes from Middle Dutch, meaning "a small, distinct piece".
-This reflects our
-approach: each module, like a small yet essential piece, contributes to a greater, cohesive whole.
+When choosing the name for this repository, we focused on three factors:

+1. It should be short
+2. It should relate to the EU
+3. It should include some Dutch elements

+We chose a Dutch word because NixOS was created in the Netherlands by [Eelco Dolstra](https://edolstra.github.io/).
+Additionally, the Netherlands is a strong supporter of the EU, shares its values, and has close ties to both Nix and NixOS.

 ----

-## 👋🏻 👥 Welcome to our communal dotfiles
+## 👋🏻 👥 Welcome to our communal repository

-All of us use Nix to manage our dotfiles, we constantly learn and grow.
-Although we progress at different paces, we often share modules with each other—sometimes almost verbatim.

-As close friends, we've decided to create a shared repo where we will store our dotfiles.
+As friends, we've decided to create this shared repo where we will store our dotfiles.
+This endeavor is more than just a convenient place to keep our dotfiles.
+It's a shared commitment to __deepen our understanding of Nix and collectively learn and grow.__

 We frequently discuss Nix and share new programs with each other.
 Previously, our repositories were separate, which made instant sharing difficult.